awegroup/Flightdata08102019/README.md

 The initial part of the names of some listed variables indicates their origin or the sensor by which they are measured:
 - airspeed: flow measurement setup (overlaid white circle in photo above)
-- kite_0: Pixhawk unit 0 (overlaid red circle in photo above)
+- kite_0: Pixhawk® unit 0 (overlaid red circle in photo above)
-- kite_1: Pixhawk unit 1 (overlaid green circle in photo above)
+- kite_1: Pixhawk® unit 1 (overlaid green circle in photo above)

-The kite position data is derived from measurements taken by Pixhawk unit 0 and processed using the default Kalman filter implementation provided by Pixhawk.
+The kite position data is derived from measurements taken by Pixhawk® unit 0 and processed using the default Kalman filter implementation provided by Pixhawk®.

 |     | Variable                    | Description                                                                                                                                                                                                                                                          | Unit             |
 |----:|:----------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------|